PVDoriginal/firefly/README.md

 > Credit for the characters and assets to [Kimberly](https://github.com/Kaircha) and her upcoming game!

 ## Usage
-To use this crate, simply run `cargo run bevy_firefly` or add firefly to your Cargo.toml file.
+To use this crate, simply run `cargo add bevy_firefly` or add firefly to your Cargo.toml file.

 You can see all the firely versions [here](https://crates.io/crates/bevy_firefly/versions).